rybortega/TFInstagram-Part2-02/docs/README.md

 - [x] User can log in and log out of his or her account.
 - [x] The current signed in user is persisted across app restarts.
 - [x] User can take a photo, add a caption, and post it to "Instagram".
+- [x] User can view the last 20 posts submitted to "Instagram".
+- [x] User can pull to refresh the last 20 posts submitted to "Instagram".
+- [x] The user should switch between different tabs - viewing all posts (feed view), capture (camera and photo gallery view) and profile tabs (posts made) using fragments and a Bottom Navigation View.
+(2 points)

 The following **optional** features are implemented:

 - [x] User sees app icon in home screen and styled bottom navigation view
 - [x] Style the feed to look like the real Instagram feed.
 - [ ] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse.
+- [x] Style the feed to look like the real Instagram feed.
+- [x] User can load more posts once he or she reaches the bottom of the feed using infinite scrolling.
+- [x] Show the username and creation time for each post.
+- [ ] User can tap a post to view post details, including timestamp and caption.
+- [ ] User Profiles
+      - [ ] Allow the logged in user to add a profile photo
+      - [ ] Display the profile photo with each post
+- [ ] Tapping on a post's username or profile photo goes to that user's profile page and shows a grid view of the user's posts
+- [ ] User can comment on a post and see all comments for each post in the post details screen.
+- [ ] User can like a post and see number of likes for each post in the post details screen.
+- [ ] Run your app on your phone and use a custom camera view

 The following **additional** features are implemented:

 - [x] Multiple fragments for Login and Sign Up, and allows user to switch between the two options.
+- [x] Added logout button to toolbar options menu under Profile tab.
 - [x] Bottom navigation bar and multiple fragments for Home, New Post, and Profile.
+- [x] Added relative timestamps for the post creation.
+- [x] Changed profile recycler list layout to a square grid.
+- [x] Custom toolbars for each fragment.
 - [ ] Change the New Post to a fullscreen dialog.
+- [ ] Better error handling for authentication screen (No empty fields, wrong credentials, etc.)

 ## Video Walkthrough